sagemath/sagewiki_to_gh-2022-10-10/Leon.md

 }}}
   .
 Related files:
    * attachment:huffman-code4.gap
+  * SOLUTION: Cayley library format does not support names with hyphens.
+Use only alphanumeric and underscore characters.

+== Known Bugs in Leon ==

  1. Running out of memory:
    * W. C. Huffman describes a general procedure to produce examples of this bug: